 The weather on the other side is a dramatic change from cloudy to lovely sunshine.
 The expressways in Japan are mostly elevated so you get a commanding view of the countryside travelling on them. (p.s.
 I still have my Polaroid Cube to get the odd low resolution on board photo like above but sold my Hero 5 Session which was unreliable)

 I used the expressway for about 300km which on the FJR1300 is effortless.
 My previous motorcycle was the 2010 Honda CB1100.
-A beautiful and fun to ride bike but on open roads the wind blast was fatiguing, not that I did more than an hour highway previously.
-Same really with all my previous bikes.
-Having almost year round summer and good roads just an hour from my former home lots of airflow on a standard (recently relabelled ‘naked’) motorbike suited me for day trips but if I was to choose another bike in Australia it might feature a screen, maybe not as big as the FJR but something to defuse the air.
+A beautiful and fun to ride bike but on open roads the wind blast was fatiguing.
+But previously I had almost year round summer and good roads just an hour from home lots so buffeting airflow wasn’t an issue.

 I only need fill up once a day and try to do that when it will use some of the fuel on regular roads to arrive the mountains with less.
 (Todays ride 476km was achieved on one full tank from home… )